-- 1. Applicants living in supported housing who have been nominated to the Housing Register as being ready for move on and where there is an agreed move on protocol in place between the landlord/support provider and the District Council with which the applicant is registered. - 2.
-Applicants who are due to leave care of the Children and Families services (Aftercare Team) and who are ready for independent living.
-Priority band B will only be awarded where the move is being undertaken in accordance with the Buckinghamshire Leaving Care Protocol between Bucks County Council, Aylesbury Vale, Chiltern, South Bucks and Wycombe District Councils'. - 3.
+- 1. Applicants living in supported housing who have been nominated to the Housing Register as being ready for move on and where there is an agreed move on protocol in place between the landlord/support provider and the Council with which the applicant is registered. - Applicants who are due to leave care of the Children and Families services (Aftercare Team) and who are ready for independent living.
+(Priority band B will only be awarded where the move is being undertaken in accordance with the Buckinghamshire Leaving Care Protocol between the Council's Children's Service and Housing Service). - 3.
 Applicants who need to move on medical grounds because their current home is having a severe impact on the health of a member of the household and re-housing to more suitable accommodation will help to reduce this impact and his/her health will deteriorate if the household is not moved to more suitable accommodation.
 Priority band B will only apply where the applicant is bidding on properties that will reduce the impact on the health of the member of the households. - 4.
 Households living in accommodation where the household is lacking one bedroom. - 5.
-Living in insanitary or unsatisfactory conditions which would include properties affected by lack of amenities or services, severe damp.
-Major structural defects, flooding, collapse of roof or statutory nuisance and the conditions cannot be rectified within a reasonable period.
-As assessed by the partner district council against the relevant legislation including housing standards and relevant safety rating systems.
+Applicants who are living in insanitary or unsatisfactory conditions which would include properties affected by lack of amenities or services, severe damp, major structural defects, flooding, collapse of roof or statutory nuisance and these conditions cannot be rectified within a reasonable period.
+(As assessed by the Council against the relevant legislation including housing standards and relevant safety rating systems)